 Compare quotes from top-rated local pros

-When to Call in a Professional HVAC Service
+When To Call In a Professional HVAC Service

-• When looking to purchase a new unit—If you’re looking to purchase a new AC system, have a professional come out to identify the best unit size for your home.
-Too small of a unit will constantly run and be overworked, while too large of a unit can be subject to premature wear and tear from the system consistently cycling on and off.
+• When looking to purchase a new unit—If you’re looking to purchase a new AC system, have a professional come by to identify the best unit size for your home.
+Too small of a unit will constantly run and be overworked, while too large of a unit can be subject to premature wear and tear from the system cycling on and off.
 Your home needs a proper-sized unit that runs for the correct amount of time to comfortably cool your home.

 To share feedback or ask a question about this article, send a note to our Reviews Team at reviews@thisoldhousereviews.com.